 Harry - Enforcer of Environment and Planning Act

 I was an international driver and then a planner in the transport sector.
 I often worked seven days a week.
-Actually, I wanted something different.
-Something with more space for my private life.
-I had never considered working for the government, but I was approached by someone I know from my village. water authority I water authority become an enforcement officer at the water authority ?
+I really wanted something different.
+Something with more room for my private life.
+I had never considered working for the government, but I was approached by someone I know from my village.
+Would I like to become an enforcement officer at the water authority?

 ‘No two days are the same’